liefery-it-legacy/blog/README.md

 and then visit localhost:4000 to see the blog in action.

+# Deployment:
+Is handled by github and done automatically.

 # License and copyright
 Following files, directories and their contents are copyright LieferFactory GmbH.
 You may not reuse anything therein without permission: